hudwave/lets-make-lasagne/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md

 titleAnimation.play();
 ```

 It's possible to streamline this by using a Fluent style API.
-This will allow you to configure an object by chain methods together in a single statement.
+This will allow you to configure an object by chaining methods together in a single statement.
 It might look something like this.

 ```gml
 var titleAnimation = new Tween(titleElement)